By Patricia Hall, FairfaxFamilyFun.com

 1. Honor Dr. King at area celebrations with music, a parade, and volunteering

 Reston Community Center (RCC) has several events to celebrate the Martin Luther King birthday.
 The annual three-day celebration, now in its 34th year, takes place this time January 19-21.
-Activities include performances by the Reston Community Orchestra and singer-songwriter Crys Matthews, community service projects, an art exhibit, the Voices of Inspiration Program sponsored by the Reston Martin Luther King Jr. Church hosted by the Northern Virginia Hebrew Congregation, and a Keynote Speech by DeRay Mckesson followed by a community luncheon.
+Activities include performances by the Reston Community Orchestra, Liner Notes: Music of the Movement, community service projects, the Voices of Inspiration Program sponsored by the Reston Martin Luther King Jr. Church hosted by the Northern Virginia Hebrew Congregation and a Keynote Speech by Bakari Sellers followed by a community luncheon.

 On Saturday the 19th, you can make it a day of service by volunteering at one of several indoor or outdoor community projects taking place in various locations.
-These include making bagged lunches for shelter residents or cleaning up natural areas.
-After a morning of volunteering, you can enjoy a lunch.
 Then at 4 pm, enjoy a free, all-ages Reston Community Orchestra concert at RCC Hunter Woods that honors Dr. King’s life and legacy.

 2. Make it “a day on, not a day off”